epam/edp-install/docs/operator-guide/enable-irsa.md

 # Associate IAM Roles With Service Accounts

-This page contains accurate information on how to associate an IAM role with the service account in EPAM Delivery Platform.
+This page contains accurate information on how to associate an IAM role with the service account (IRSA) in EPAM Delivery Platform.

 Get acquainted with the [AWS Official Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) on the subject before proceeding.

+## Common Configuration of IAM Roles With Service Accounts

 To successfully associate the IAM role with the service account, follow the steps below: